Nii Lamptey: Retirement

 Lamptey retired from football in 2008.
 He now breeds cattle and sheep on a farm on the outskirts of Accra.
 He served as a pundit on Ghanaian television during the 2014 World Cup.

 He also founded Glow-lamp International School, so as to give back to society and ensure than children have the chance to learn to read and write: something he was never able to do.
 As of 2017, his school has almost 400 pupils.
 He also has a football academy called Glow Lamp Soccer Academy specifically located at Abreshia (on the Atabaadze-Agona road) near Elmina.

 Lamptey has said that despite everything, he does not feel like a loser, but rather as a hardened survivor who refuses to be destroyed, and whom God will not punish.

 Personal life

 Lamptey married Gloria Appiah in 1993.
-The marriage was a controversial one, angering his brothers, as Appiah is from a different tribe (Fante) to his (Ga).
+The marriage was a controversial one, angering his brothers, as Appiah is Fante, while Lamptey is Gã-Dangme.
 He had five children, of whom two died to lung diseases.
-However, a DNA test revealed he was not the biological father of the remaining three children and he divorced her.
-Appiah filed for an appeal in court, requesting 50% of his assets in the divorce including occupancy at the couple's East Legon apartment, but was refused by the judge.
+However, a DNA test revealed he was not the biological father of the remaining three children and he divorced Appiah.
+She filed for an appeal in court, requesting 50% of his assets in the divorce including occupancy at the couple's East Legon apartment, but was refused by the judge.

 As of 2016, Lamptey is engaged to actress and model Ruweida Yakuba with whom he has two children.

 He has had a feud with Ghanaian star Abedi Pele, but refuses to disclose the reason.